-- The useful field of view with the APP is currently 8"x28" (using the L27 camera) due to an important angular shift caused by the APP wedge.
+- APP imaging can only be used with the L' or NB_4.05 filters.
+The acquisition template has L' as default filter. - The useful field of view (FoV) with the APP is currently ~28x9" (using the L27 camera and the default FLM_27 field stop) due to an important angular shift caused by the APP wedge.
 Your strategy has to take this into account (use small offsets).
-Please provide Finding Charts that clearly take into account the FoV limitation imposed by the APP. - APP can also be used with the L54 camera and then the FoV limitation is less of a problem.
-The image is just shifted up by 19" (Y) and 2" right (X). - Since the concept of the APP is to enhance the contrast on one side of the PSF, the instrument has to be rotated to the appropriate angle where the eventual companion is expected. - If used with pupil tracking (i.e ADI), the APP is affected by the same drift problem mentioned in Section 6.3.1. - It is recommended to use rather bright star but not too bright because the APP is located in the same wheel as the ND_Long filter.
-(2.5<L<7) and a L~2 star is about to saturate the detector with the minimum DIT of 0.175s (Uncorr/HD/FullFrame).
+Please provide Finding Charts that clearly take into account the FoV limitation imposed by the APP.
+On the detector the useful FoV spans from p1=[80,700] to p2=[1024,1024].
+This is conservative as the lower left corner isn't straight.
+When stripped down to 512x514 windowing the remaining FoV is :13.8x2.5" (2.35" on the left and 2.65" on the right).
+We then have P1=[0,425] and p2=[512,512]. - Since the concept of the APP is to enhance the contrast on one side of the PSF, the instrument has to be rotated to the appropriate angle where the eventual companion is expected. - If used with pupil tracking (i.e for Angular Differential Imaging (ADI)), the APP is affected by the same drift problem mentioned in Section 7.3.1.
+The initial position angle (PA) has to be estimated for a given LST so that it accounts for the filed rotation with respect to the APP PSF pattern. - It is recommended to use rather bright stars but not too bright because the APP is located in the same wheel as the ND_Long filter.
+(2.5<L<7) and a L~2 star will saturate the detector with the minimum DIT of 0.175s (Uncorr/HD/FullFrame) under nominal conditions. - The APP imaging finding chart must clearly show the field orientation (North-East vectors) and the position angle (at the meridian) of the candidate companion (if any) versus the APP PSF pattern (good hemisphere always on the right of the detector).
+For pupil tracking OBs, please refer to the Pupil Tracking field orientation issues explained in section 7.3.1. - Photometric standard stars will not be taken in Service Mode (even for CLR conditions) unless the users specify it in their ReadMe file.
+Standard star OBs can also be provided by the users using this same template (P87 Calibration Plan). - No imaging flats will be be taken in Service Mode (even for CLR conditions) unless the users specify it in their ReadMe file (P87 Calibration Plan).